 According to surveillance videos taken at a humble fish ball restaurant at 2 am, a man is seen bragging loudly to two women and two other men at his table about his illegal exploits.
 Unfortunately at the next table, there are 11 plainclothes policemen grabbing a bite after their shift.

 In a spectacular summary by local media, one officer was idly looking on when he noticed that the braggart looked familiar.
-He looked to the office on his left, who nodded “yes,” then looked to the officer on his right, who also nodded, “yes.”
+He looked to the officer on his left, who nodded “yes,” then looked to the officer on his right, who also nodded, “yes.”
 Then, all 11 stood up and surrounded the table.

 And that was how a fugitive from justice was apprehended at a restaurant last Tuesday.
 His alleged crime is, as yet, unknown.